 15A NCAC 13B .1406 OPERATIONAL REQUIREMENTS FOR SOLID WASTE COMPOST FACILITIES

-Any person who maintains or operates a solid waste compost facility shall maintain and operate the site to conform with the practices and operational requirements of this Rule.
+A person who maintains or operates a solid waste compost facility shall maintain and operate the site to conform with the practices and operational requirements of this Rule.

-(A) Construction plans and conditions of permit shall be followed; and
+(a) Approved plans and conditions of the permit shall be followed.

-(2) Adequate erosion control measures shall be practiced to prevent on‑site erosion and to control the movement of silt or contaminants from the site.
+(2) Erosion control measures shall be practiced to prevent on‑site erosion and to control the movement of silt or contaminants from the site.

-(3) Surface water shall be diverted from the operational, compost curing, and storage areas.
+(3) Stormwater shall be diverted from the operations area.

-(B) An operator shall be on duty at the site at all times while the facility is open for public use to ensure compliance with operational requirements and access to such facilities shall be controlled.
+(b) An operator shall be on duty at the site at all times while the facility is open for public use, and shall prevent unauthorized access to the facility operations area.

-(C) The access road to the site shall be of all‑weather construction and maintained in good condition.
+(c) The access road to the site shall be of all‑weather construction and maintained.

 (6) A site shall only accept those solid wastes that it is permitted to receive.

 (a) Open burning of solid waste shall be prohibited.